Tax Advantages of Investing in Oil & Gas

 In addition to this, the following potential tax advantages are exclusive to the Oil and Gas industry.

-• Tangible Drilling Costs: 100% tax deductible.
+• Tangible Drilling Costs: 100% tax deductible over the life of the oil well.

 Intangible Drilling & Development Cost Tax Deduction